-The inability for many of Waukesha County’s citizens to meet their basic needs affects the entire community.
-16.4 percent of the population is considered low income or working poor.
-United Way is addressing this issue by focusing on teaching families and individuals who are struggling to meet their basic needs the skills needed to increase income, build savings, and gain assets.
+Many of us work paycheck to paycheck, where one unexpected expense can mean financial disaster.
+Because Waukesha County’s poverty level is lower than the state average, those that are struggling to meet their basic needs are often overlooked.
+United Way fights for struggling workers by investing in our Asset Building Initiative.
+This initiative focuses on teaching families and individuals who are struggling to meet their basic needs the skills needed to increase income, build savings, and gain assets.

 To ensure we address this issue, United Way funds strategies that:

 - Provide intensive one-on-one case management to teach budgeting skills and develop short and long-term goals.